 In his wooden works, Fox shows unique skill in creation using sycamore and natural pigment, each sculpture twisted and turned, sanded and varnished to withstand temperature variation and moisture changes.
 Using techniques derived from those of boat-builders, Fox crafts timber into intricate forms inspired by musical scores, for example Ravel.
 Each section is bonded to make the visually delicate structure remarkably resilient.
 Works are then fixed to a sandstone base using a stainless steel pin and shaft which allows them to rotated for different angles of viewing.

-Jenna Burlingham Fine Art is his principal gallery.
+Jenna Burlingham Gallery is his principal representative.

 "The sculptures take time to make.
 I visualise a space, a void, and sketch a shape to fill it.
 This is to describe the process in its simplest way.
 In the act of sketching, I am trying to achieve a form that works as a whole.
 The combinations of material and shape in both the sculpture and space within the curves.
 The making of the sculpture from this point becomes very exacting and involves intense concentration.
 Working out exact angles, twists and curves, there is very little room for error.
 Then, the sculpting begins, using a variety of tools and skills that have been developed over the years...
 There are a lot of processes in making the sculpture and all of them have taken time to evolve.